5 (simple) tips to reduce food waste

-I really hope you can use some or even just one of the above tips to reduce food waste within your home.
+I really hope you can use all or even just one of the above tips to help reduce food waste within your home.

-If you have any other tips which you’ve found to be successful please share in the comments section below, we’d love to hear from you!
+If you have any other tips which you’ve found to be successful, please share them in the comments section below, we’d love to hear from you!

 Source: foodwise.com.au + Food Standards Australia New Zealand (FSANZ) + Australian Horticulture